diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-25-how-to-minimize-tech-debt-from-the-start.md

 ### Important: where the analogy fails

 The tech debt metaphor was created as an analogy between the financial world and the software one.
-However, there is a missing piece of the puzzle: the interest.
+However, there is a missing piece of the puzzle: the interest rate.
 When paying debt, there is usually an interest rate.
 However, the tech debt does not keep the same interest as the time passes.
 If no technical debt reduction effort is done, the *interest rate* is also cumulative.
-So instead of having a constant 1%, 2% increase of resources because of tech debt, every year we find +0.5% or +1% (or a similar value).
+So instead of having a constant 1%, 2% increase of resources because of tech debt[^3], every year we find +0.5% or +1% (or a similar value).
 The complexity keeps growing because we are keeping adding new features, modifications on the code base.
-**The entropy always grow unless we dedicate an effort to keep it contained**.

 This increase is what people do not understand.
 If a library is deprecated and your project depends on it, you should immediately start searching for a replacement.
 If not, it is only a matter of time when it becomes unsupported and bugs or CVEs start appearing.
 Add this to a tangled flow on the most important feature of the project that needs to be changed, an outdated runtime, and no tests, and the project is a house of cards.

+ This phenomenon is like *an escalator that not only goes down when we try to climb up, but it keeps accelerating its descent*. **The entropy always grow unless we dedicate an effort to keep it contained**.

 ## What can be done to reduce it?
 The best way to tackle the tech debt is to keep it minimal from the start.
 **Refactoring a code that is tech debt ridden should always be the last resort.**

 ### Rules/Guidelines/Culture
-There are some people that advocates for creating a culture of responsibility and quality.
-I think this is a must.
+Advocating for creating a culture of responsibility and quality is a must.

 Clear guidelines on: